Projects per year

 Prior to my research career, I worked on complex systems integration in the defence sector, where I carried out my apprenticeship.
 The engineering, project and people management skills from this experience greatly enhance and contribute to my current role as a PI.

 - Low-cost sensor instrumentation

 Expertise & Capabilities

-I have multidisciplinary skills in biomedical engineering, electrochemistry and microbiology.
-From my previous roles in industry, I have strong project management skills, people management skills and technical skills in systems engineering.
+I have multidisciplinary skills in electrochemistry environmental sensing, biomedical engineering, and microbiology.
+From my previous roles in industry, I have strong project management skills, people management skills and technical skills in Systems Engineering.

 Academic / Professional qualifications

 Member of the Institute of Engineering Technology since 2004